 2. Palazzo Massimo

-Another one of Rome’s four National Museums, Palazzo Massimo has a more traditional layout than Palazzo Altemps and boasts an extensive collection of classical art from marble and bronze sculptures to frescoes, mosaics and jewels.
-Some of the most important sculptures in the museum include the Greek bronze sculpture Boxer at Rest, the marble Lancellotti Discobolus (Discus Thrower) and the extremely intricate Sarcophagus of Portonaccio, decorated with a battle scene between Romans and Barberians.
+Another one of Rome’s four National Museums, Palazzo Massimo has a more traditional layout than Palazzo Altemps and contains an extensive collection of classical art from marble and bronze sculptures to frescoes, mosaics and jewels.
+Some of the most important pieces in the museum include the Greek bronze sculpture Boxer at Rest, the marble Lancellotti Discobolus (Discus Thrower) and the extremely intricate Sarcophagus of Portonaccio, decorated with a battle scene between Romans and Barberians.
 The museum also has vivid garden frescoes from the Villa of Livia Drusilla, wife of Augustus, that date back to 30 BC.
 You can visit both Palazzo Altemps and Palazzo Massimo on a combined museum ticket (€12).